How to Find Budget Accommodations on a Road Trip

 You don't need to break the bank to have a comfortable, restful, and COVID-safe stay during your great American road trip.

 Road trips continue to gain in popularity as Americans look for safe ways to travel during the pandemic; in fact, in a recent survey, 67 percent of respondents say they plan to travel by car on their next vacation.
 In addition to avoiding germs on an airplane, another perk of driving to your destination instead of flying are the savings.
-Not having to purchase airline tickets, park your car in long-term parking, or renting a car for a road trip once at your destination are all big-budget savers.
-However, if you’re not traveling by RV, you’re still going to need a safe and cheap place to stay on your road trip that won’t eat up all of your travel budget.
+Not having to purchase airline tickets, park your car in long-term parking, renting a car for a road trip once at your destination, and utilizing an American road trip guide to help plan are all big-budget savers.
+However, if you’re not traveling by RV, you’re still going to need a safe and cheap place to stay on your road trip that won’t increase your road trip cost.
 Luckily, there are myriad ways to find cheap accommodations while traveling.

 Vacation home rentals